CharanMadhala/GlobeNest/readme.md

  -->

  <!-- Phase 1 (Part b) - Apply Styling
-[10] 01) Creating Boilerplate -- making use of EJS Mate (npm i ejs-mate, const ejsMate = require("ejs-mate"), app.engine('ejs', ejsMate)) to enhanced templating. common templatings in many pages can be put into views/layouts folder (here we have boilerplate.ejs) and import in ejs files ex: like Navbar, Footer etc..
+[10] 01.
+Creating Boilerplate -- making use of EJS Mate (npm i ejs-mate, const ejsMate = require("ejs-mate"), app.engine('ejs', ejsMate)) to enhanced templating. common templatings in many pages can be put into views/layouts folder (here we have boilerplate.ejs) and import in ejs files ex: like Navbar, Footer etc..
  And Creting public folder.
 May contain css files,js files,images.

 [11] 02.
-Navbar (views/includes/navbar.ejs)- attaching NavBar in Boilerplate file, using Bootstrap -->
+Navbar (views/includes/navbar.ejs)- attaching NavBar in Boilerplate file, using Bootstrap [12] 03.
+Footer
+ -->